Photobook Talk: Pictures From the Surface of the Earth

 But don’t mistake the sudden appearance of this ***NEW*** Photobook Talk issue to be the literal equivalent of Polyfilla.
 As I’m working on an analysis of 2019’s London May Photo auctions (a mere two months later, it totally slipped my mind I could even talk about it, not being an auction pro and all that…) I remembered this one image I saw during last year’s sales and since I had the book it seemed like a good opportunity to crack out my emotional brain as opposed to my analytical one.

 Very briefly on the topic of photobooks; I don’t have very many monographs because they tend to be quite expensive.
 So, in lieu of photobooks by actual photographers, I’ll do a thing whereby I intersperse the few proper monographs I own with other books on photography.
 Diversifying the content slightly.

 Bigger Isn’t Always Better, But Sometimes It Is

 One of the works that stayed with me from viewing last year’s May Photo auctions was a gargantuan print by Wim Wenders entitled, The Road to Emmaus, near Jerusalem (2000).
-The sheer size of it struck me first because it occupied an entire floating wall.
+The sheer size of it struck me first because it occupied an entire floating wall at Phillips previews.
 And for a print that size it was relatively subdued in character.
 There was nothing brash or obvious about it, it just existed and calmly occupied its own space.

 With an estimate of £10,000-15,000 it wasn’t really anything out of the norm as far as average pre-sale estimates were concerned.
 Ultimately, the print just about doubled its high estimate with the inclusion of Buyer’s Premium, making the total sale price £32,500.
 I don’t like talking about money, especially in reference to art.
 Let’s continue.